Bear danger: Firearms

 When a bear becomes conditioned by human food or habituated to humans, and threatens or attacks humans, it becomes a threat.
 Authorities such as police, park rangers, etc. are concerned with their liability should an injury to a person occur.
-Due to this concern, they often trap and euthanize or kill animals that have injured or threatened people.
+Due to this concern, they often trap and euthanize (kill) animals that have injured or threatened people.

 Many U.S. states with large bear populations, such as Alaska, have laws permitting the killing of bears if done in the defense of human life or property.
 The previously utilized technique of relocating bears often proved ineffective, as the bears generally would either find new sources of human food or simply return to their old territory.
 Bears have been known to wander into farms, cattle and sheep ranches, and other populated areas, especially if they are very hungry, such as when they have just awakened from hibernation, and these incidents often end with the bear being shot.

 In Svalbard, which has an abundance of polar bears, any company outside of settlements is required to carry a rifle for self-defense.

-Personal defense against bears can be difficult even with firearms, as bear fur and skin provide good resistance against small-caliber bullets.
+Personal defense against bears can be difficult even with firearms, as bears’ fur and skin provide good resistance against small-caliber bullets.
 Large-caliber revolvers, chambered for .44 Magnum or even more powerful cartridges, are more effective, but not as effective as long guns sized in even a medium caliber (7mm class) or gauge (20ga) based on available energy and/or projectile weight; handguns are generally considered a minimum level of defense, not optimal.
 Some handgun calibers such as .480 Ruger, .475 Linebaugh, .454 Casull, .460 S&W and .500 S&W better bridge the divide between long guns and handguns, but rifles and shotguns will always have the upper hand when utilized with the larger chamberings available for these options.

+Long guns chambered for medium hunting cartridges like 9.3×62mm, 9.3×64mm Brenneke, .338 Winchester Magnum or .375 Holland & Holland Magnum are often considered for last resort defense against dangerous class 3 game, particularly the great bears including brown and polar bears.

 Bear spray

-Bear spray, a form of pepper spray, is sometimes an effective defense against attacking bears.
+Bear spray, a form of pepper spray, is the most effective defense against attacking bears.
+Although this claim has been disputed because of the 83 incidents in the Smith study only 18 cases involved an aggressive bear, and of those 18 only 9 involved a charging bear.